matafokka/leaflet-advanced-layer-system/README.md

 * IE 9 only: users might be asked to change their settings when they'll try to open a project or import settings.
 The pop-up window will provide all necessary instructions.
 * Users can't save settings.

-You can solve these problems either by removing functionality based on the browser (see `L.ALS.System` options) or by providing your own hacks.
+You can solve these problems either by removing functionality based on the browser or by providing a backend which will receive the data and send it back to the client, so it will "simulate" a download.
+ALS provides the callbacks where you can make your requests.
+See `SystemOptions` docs for both options.

-For instance, old browsers can't download generated files.
-You need to send generated data to the server, server should generate the file and send it back to the client.
-Then, client will normally save it.

 # FAQ